jamesodwyer/GDS-M/guidelines/typography-guidelines.md

 ### 7. Usage Guidelines

 - **✅ Do:**
-  - Use typography tokens throughout components and layouts
+  - Use typography styles throughout components and layouts
   - Match typography choices to content hierarchy and layout scale
   - Stick to the predefined scale — if a new size is needed, discuss it with the system team
   - Use uppercase for headlines and titles (restrict to a few words)
   - Use title case for secondary headlines
   - Use sentence case for body copy
-  - Apply typography using tokens — never fixed values — to ensure consistency, responsiveness, and adaptability across themes or brands
+  - Apply typography using system styles — never fixed values — to ensure consistency, responsiveness, and adaptability across themes or brands
   - Always check color text contrast to ensure AA accessibility compliance
   - Use the Title Accent style correctly when applying it to header titles
   - Keep line length between 50-75 characters on desktop (or no more than 600px width)